 But once I did that, I learned something even more outstanding …

 I learned that since that initial tweet, Mason reported another big winner.
 He reported a 130% gain only a few days later, to put his profits over $200K!

 Did you see it?
 Pretty cool, right?
 Mason reports that in two months he’s made $193,916.12 in profit!** He says his profit from August 24, 2018 to October 24, 2018 is over $193K!**

 Mason is one of my Trading Challenge students who struggled at first.
 As a matter of fact, he wanted to quit several times.

 He’d made some money in stocks and options before he joined the Challenge, but he lost most of it.
 Why?
 Because his risk management skills were — in his words — non-existent.

-He finally joined my Challenge after watching my free Trader Checklist (that’s 11 hours of material — go get it).
+He finally joined my Challenge after watching my Trader Checklist (that’s 11 hours of material — go get it).
 There, he learned there are patterns in the stock market that repeat themselves.
 If you learn them, you can potentially increase your chances of success.**

 But even after joining the Challenge, it wasn’t easy for Mason …